 Primary Care Gold Coast Limited is dependent on Federal grants.
 At the date of this report, the Board of Directors has no reason to believe government funding will not continue to support Primary Care Gold Coast Limited.
-A three year funding agreement with the Department of Health commenced on 1 July 2015, was extended on 1 July 2018 for three years, and extended again in April 2020 until 30 June 2023.
+A funding agreement with the Department of Health has been signed up to and including 2024/25.